Moonray is the newest edition to our fleet.

 To be honest, your car will be best.
 The is very little dry storage on a RHIB.
 We have a dry box to place your car keys but that’s about it.

-If you have any other questions about diving from our boat, please contact us.
+If you have any other questions about diving from our boats, please contact us.

 Stingray is a stable vessel and is useful as a base for film & media work.
-Although it may not have the space and comfort of large hard boats, it does have speed as well as accessibility to shallow sites in it’s favour.
+Although it may not have the space and comfort of Moonshadow, it does have speed and manoeuvrability, as well as accessibility to shallow sites in it’s favour.

 It has been used in: